 The world is a pretty complex place.
 Business, economics and communities are under pressure like never before.
-Events like the global financial crash, World events seem increasingly unpredictable and inexplicable.
-Confrontation is getting more common and, more than ever, clear, effective communication and collaboration have become rare and valuable commodities.
+World events seem increasingly unpredictable and inexplicable.
+Confrontation is getting more common and more than ever clear, effective communication and collaboration have become rare and valuable commodities.

 As humans, we are shaped by both nature and nurture – by our genes and our lived experiences.
 We all have different perspectives and outlooks.
 Put a handful of people in a room to look at an issue and anything can happen – productive debate, heated discourse, argument or even explosive outbursts.
 It all stems from the many complex perspectives of very different people all looking at the same thing.